ayahhany/olist-end2end-pipeline/README.md

 <br>

 ### 3- Reporting:
 You are expected to build views in BigQuery from the dimension and fact tables and use them to build a dashboard on Looker Studio that answers at least 6 of the below questions.
-The questions in bold are mandatory ones.
 Feel free to answer more questions that are not mentioned below if you want

 1- Who are the top customers by total order value?
 2- What is the average number of orders per customer?